 In alliance with entities like the International Paralympic Committee and UN Human Rights, Keely is a founding member of #WeThe15, a Silver and Bronze Cannes Lions-winning campaign considered the most significant human rights movement in sports history, with the aim of transforming the lives of one billion Disabled people globally.

 Keely is also dedicated to legislative change and collaborates with Sara Hart Weir to eliminate section 14(c) of the Fair Labor Standards Act.
 This outdated statute, in effect for over 80 years, perpetuates discrimination by allowing employers of Disabled workers to pay subminimum wages.

-“I believe to change the world we have to learn to tell and listen to a new set of stories about the world that we want to create.
-The media is being watched all the time.
-The power of it is unimaginable.
-If we paint the wrong pictures about people with disabilities, the world will see it and believe it.
-We have to familiarize audiences seeing people with disabilities on their screen, authentically and in a new light.
-Knowledge is power and the media is a global teacher whether we actively realize it when we are watching entertainment or not”.
+“I believe to change the world; we have to learn to tell and listen to a new set of stories about the world we want to create, in accessible spaces and with authentic voices.
+Knowledge is power, and the media is a global teacher whether we actively realize it when we are watching entertainment or not.”